A Coruña: Climate

-A Coruña has a warm-summer Mediterranean climate (Csb) in the Köppen climate classification, though heavily influenced by the Atlantic Ocean.
+A Coruña has a warm-summer Mediterranean climate (Csb) in the Köppen climate classification.
 Autumn is usually mild with spring-like temperatures, but winter is often unsettled and unpredictable, with strong winds and abundant rainfall coming from Atlantic depressions.
-The ocean keeps temperatures mild all year round (the variation between winter and summer temperatures is only 9 C-change on average), and therefore frost and snow are extremely rare.
+The ocean keeps temperatures mild all year round (the variation between winter and summer temperatures is only 9 C-change on average) and therefore frost and snow are extremely rare.
 In fact, the city has not received significant snowfall since January 1987.
 A Coruña lies in plant hardiness zone 10b.

 Spring is usually warm and fairly calm, while summers are mostly sunny and humid, with occasional rainfall, usually in the form of drizzle; high temperatures are warm but rarely uncomfortably hot because of the sea's cooling influence during the day, most often being around 22 C between July and September.
 Even the warmest month on record was relatively subdued, being August 2003, with an average high temperature of 25 C. Temperatures above 25 C occur many days in the summer, while temperatures above 30 C are infrequent.